Experiencing a dental emergency during the holidays in Calgary? Learn when to see an emergency dentist and how to protect your family’s smile.

 Emergency Dental Care for Children During the Holidays

 Children are especially vulnerable during the holidays.
-We often see:

 • Chipped front teeth from falls